samchen98/APPLYS/README.md

 command:
 expo start
 npm run android

+In order to view Database, navigate to: https://cloud.mongodb.com/user?signedOut=true#/atlas/login Username is: Sam.g.chen1@gmail.com
+Password is: 730097292
+Then click "collections" within "Cluster0"

+Inorder to see backend code, navigate to the "backend" file or clone from heroku repo: "https://git.heroku.com/infinite-mountain-45827.git"

+In order to run application locally, navigate to the config.js file and change serversite.
+Then navigate into the backend folder and enter the command "nodemon server"

 Warranty:
 These instructions were tested and successful on 10-12-2019 by Eric Shyu on Windows 10.